 So what is BeReal, and how should your brand be using it?

 How it works: Each day, BeReal users get an alert that it’s time to post.
 They have 2 minutes to post what they’re doing in real-time.
 You can post late, but your post will be marked as “late,” and it kind of undermines the purpose if you don’t post in the moment with everyone else.
 BeReal doesn’t have followers like Instagram or Tiktok.
 It uses friends (think Snapchat), so both users have to accept each other.
 Currently, you are able to see your previous posts, but no one else can.
-It’s still in its early barebones stage as far as social media apps go, but that’s the beauty of it.
+It’s still in early stages as far as social media apps go, but that’s the beauty of it.

 Why it works: BeReal caters to the important Gen Z values of authenticity and originality.
-There are no influencers, no ads, no filters, and only one type of post.
+There are no influencers, no ads, no filters–and only one type of post.
 This type of creative constraint is exactly why the app is seeing so much success.
 Think about Vine and the 6-second video limit or Twitter’s 140-character limit.
 BeReal is designed for users and their friends, not brands or influencers.

 Why you should care: So why should you care if the app wasn’t designed for brands or advertising?
 It’s currently the #1 free app in Apple’s App Store.
 BeReal has escalated exponentially, reaching 3.3 million global downloads in Q1 of this year, a 390% jump from Q4 of 2021, according to data.ai.
 BeReal is uncharted territory for brands, but it presents an authentic way to curate a brand personality that attracts a younger audience.